-It’s mid May 2020 and large parts of the world have been in lockdown for 6-8 weeks with restricted access to shops and services.
+It’s mid May 2020 and large parts of the world have been in lockdown for the past 6-8 weeks with restricted access to shops, businesses and other services.

-Many people have found ways to enjoy this period of enforced isolation, particularly if they are lucky enough to have a garden.
+Many people have found ways to enjoy this period of enforced isolation, particularly if they are lucky enough to have a garden or live in a rural area.
 Interest in wildlife has increased with people sharing photos on social media of birds, butterflies, moths, and flowers.

-Just a few months ago we were all driving, flying and commuting back and forth and too busy to notice wildlife, yet within weeks of being confined to our homes, nature has thrived and re-claimed places that we humans thought were ours alone.
+Just a few months ago, we were all driving, flying and commuting back and forth.
+We were too busy to notice wildlife, yet within weeks of being confined to our homes, nature has thrived and re-claimed places that we humans thought were ours alone.

 If this short period of time has taught us anything about our place in the world it must surely highlight the extent to which we live unsustainable lifestyles.